Skip to main content

 1. If the game provides them gold rewards for their service, they're financially incentivized to provide liquidity to the pair that will give them the highest rewards (and presumably the most popular version of the game is the one where gold has the highest price on the open market)

 2. Sellers pay a transaction fee when they use the staker's service to swap gold to facilitate filling a buy order.
-Therefore, stakers are incentivized to monitor the version of the game rule where there are the most sellers
+Therefore, stakers are incentivized to monitor the version of the game rules where there are the most sellers

 However, just because there are incentives to do something, it doesn't mean users are forced into it.
 Anybody can create a new mod for the game with new rules and start providing liquidity themselves as they start attracting new players.
 Even if a mod for the community always has a low user base, a small dedicated community can still enjoy the full infrastructure to trade everything from NFTs to fungible tokens on the open market.